Kong/kong-dist-cloudformation/README.md

 2. Create a key pair to access Kong instances.
 Move to next step if you want to use any existing key pair.

 3. Select the region, the virtualization type and then click launch stack.
-You should see AWS cloudformation "Select Tempalte" page.
+You should see AWS cloudformation "Select Template" page.

 4. You can change the stack name.
 Click next to move to "Specify parameter" page.

 5. Fill in all the parameters details.
-If you chose to launch kong with cassandra you would be asked to fill in extra parameters to create a Cassandra clusture.
+If you chose to launch Kong with Cassandra you would be asked to fill in extra parameters to create a Cassandra cluster.
 Read description of field and enter the value for each field.

 6. Click next to move to "Option page".
 Add Tags and other fields according to your requirements otherwise click next.Note: Template is configured to add a "Name" tag to each relevant resource.